react-native-community/rn-diff-purge/README_MAINTAINERS.md

-# New release generation instructions
+# Instructions for diff generation on new release
 ###### (assuming you have push permissions)

 When a new release of `react-native` is out on [npm](https://www.npmjs.com/package/react-native), do the following: